clintmadeit/Clint-Tools/README.md

 ![Banner](assets/banner.png?raw=true "Banner")
-Clint-Tools is an all-in-one DAW and plugin suite, designed to be a comprehensive solution for music production, with a focus on providing unique and innovative features, for all genres of music.
+clinttools is an all-in-one DAW and plugin suite, designed to be a comprehensive solution for music production, with a focus on providing unique and innovative features, for all genres of music.
 It is African-based equipped with a variety of African-origin sounds for realism.
-To understand what Clint-Tools really is, and why, read the
+To understand what clinttools really is, and why, read the
 [project design principles](docs/project_design_principles.md).

 # Useful Links
-- [Download Clint-Tools demo projects]( https://github.com/clintmadeit/ClintToolsv1_demo_projects)
+- [Download clinttools demo projects]( https://github.com/clintmadeit/ClintToolsv1_demo_projects)
 - [Download instruments for Sampler1](https://github.com/sfzinstruments)
 - [Download or contribute to our public domain sample pack]( https://github.com/clintmadeit/ClintTools_sample_pack)
-- Source code is mirrored on [Gitlab](https://gitlab.com/clinttools) and [Code-berg](https://codeberg.org/Clint-Tools), however, releases, issues and pull requests are only on [GitHub](https://github.com/clinttools)
+- Source code is mirrored on [Gitlab](https://gitlab.com/clinttools) and [Code-berg](https://codeberg.org/clinttools), however, releases, issues and pull requests are only on [GitHub](https://github.com/clinttools)

 # DAW Features